sacramento-state-biology-collections/bre-react/README.md

    git clone https://github.com/sacramento-state-biology-collections/bre-flask-server.git
    ```

-3. Create a compose file for the software stack called `docker-compose.yml`. (this file should be in the same directory as the cloned repository's)
+3. Create a compose file for the software stack called `docker-compose.yml`. (this file should be in the same directory as the cloned repositories)

    ```shell
    touch docker-compose.yml